 We have started seeing misaligned partitions on Linux guests runnning certain HDFS distributions.
 How these partitions became mis-aligned is a bit of a mystery, because the only way I know how to do this on Linux is to create a partition using old DOS format like this (using -c=dos and -u=cylinders)

 Often we are presented with a vCenter screenshot, and an observation that there are “high latency spikes”.
 In the example, the response time is indeed quite high – around 80ms.

+TL;DR Comparison of Paravirtual SCSI Vs Emulated SCSI in with measurements.
+PVSCSI gives measurably better response times at high load.
 During a performance debugging session, I noticed that the response time on two of the SCSI devices was much higher than the others (Linux host under vmware ESX).
 The difference was unexpected since all the devices […]

 Many storage devices/filesystems treat blocks containing nothing but zeros in a special way, often short-circuiting reads from the back-end.
 This is normally a good thing but this behavior can cause odd results when benchmarking.
 This typically comes up when testing against storage using raw devices that have been thin provisioned.
 In this example, I have several […]